maudoin/ollama-voice/README.md

 ## Todo

-- Fix the prompt
 - Rearrange code base
-- Some audio visualization in the UI
-- Multi threading to overlap queries/rendering with response generation
+- Multi threading to overlap tts and speed recognition (ollama is already running remotely in parallel)